HB5 Graduation Plans

 • Identifying, analyzing, developing, and evaluating communication skills needed for professional and social success in interpersonal situations, group interactions, and personal and professional presentations

-CSA instructs students in these skills in Communication Applications, Oral Interpretation, Public Speaking, Principles of Human Services, Interpersonal Studies, Debate I/II and Seminar (AP).
+CSA instructs students in these skills in Communication Applications (via TxVSN), English IV, English IV (AP) and Principles of Human Services.
 A student graduating from CSA will be required to take one of these courses if he/she has not earned the speech graduation requirement elsewhere.

 PROPER INTERACTION WITH PEACE OFFICERS